 - Ferry from Lipari to Milazzo

-- Caravaggio’s last works at the Messina Regional Art Museum
+- Two of Caravaggio’s late works at the Messina Regional Art Museum

 Early this morning we take a ferry back to from Lipari to Milazzo.
 We then cross the Strait of Messina by ferry to Reggio Calabria on the Italian mainland to view the famous ‘Riace Bronzes’, the monumental Greek bronze figures found in the sea off Riace in 1972.
 These are some of the most significant works of Greek antiquity to be seen anywhere.

-We shall then continue south to Taormina, where the evening will be at leisure.
+We then continue south to Taormina, where the evening will be at leisure.
 (Overnight Taormina) BL

 Day 14: Monday 11 November, Taormina